Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 Map of the Laguna de los Tres hike (see the map on Alltrails)

-Before we start, let me just say: El Pilar Valley (which is the one you’ll be walking through) is perhaps the most beautiful sight I’ve ever seen.
+Before we start, let me just say: that El Pilar Valley (which is the one you’ll be walking through) is perhaps the most beautiful sight I’ve ever seen.
 It's a wide valley with a river, surrounded by enormous, glacier-covered mountains.
 If you’re lucky, you might even hear the thunderous sound of falling ice.
 It’s also possible to reach Laguna de los Tres from the El Chaltén side, but the El Pilar Valley is a place you simply cannot miss.

 I prefer starting on this side also because it gives you a much gentler and more photogenic end to the trek.
 In contrast, starting from El Chaltén involves a fairly steep descent at the end.
 And last but not least, starting from El Pilar, you'll encounter very few people compared to starting at El Chaltén, and the views are significantly better, in my opinion.